 This Beverly Hills steakhouse server says she made $2,500 in just one week — working part time.
-3 simple ways to boost your income without having to change careers or beg for a raise
+3 simple ways to boost your income too (without changing careers or begging for a raise)

-Here’s a juicy morsel: TikToker and steakhouse server Anela Marquez recently broke down how she ended up taking home $2,517 over just five short shifts — despite it being her Beverly Hills restaurant’s “slow time” and “in the middle of a recession.”
+TikToker and steakhouse server Anela Marquez recently broke down how she ended up taking home $2,517 over just five short shifts — despite it being her Beverly Hills restaurant’s “slow time” and “in the middle of a recession.”

 Don't miss

-Rich young Americans have lost confidence in the stock market — and are betting on these 3 assets instead.
-Get in now for strong long-term tailwinds

-Ben Affleck says he and Matt Damon blew through the $110K they made from Good Will Hunting on jeeps, 'party house' — 4 tips to make your money last

-While Marquez is apparently earning an impressive amount, her situation is fairly rare.
+While Marquez is apparently earning an impressive amount, her situation isn't that common.
 First off, to work in Beverly Hills you’d need to make enough to live at least nearby.
-The average rent in Los Angeles currently sits at $2,400, according to Zumper.
+The average rent for a one-bedroom apartment in Los Angeles currently sits at $2,425, according to Zumper.
 That’s almost all of the server’s earnings for one week, gone straight to rent.
-And that’s just for a one-bedroom apartment, without factoring in any other essentials.
+And that’s without factoring in any other costs.

 Secondly, don’t forget that the bulk of her earnings came from tips, on average about $400 a shift.
 But counting primarily on tips for a consistent cash flow can be a risky proposition.